 Parent grant overview.
 The proposed research is a secondary analysis of data collected through the parent grant (R01 CA211224) funded by NCI.
 The primary goal of the parent grant is to assess the efficacy of a novel cognitive reappraisal intervention to alter food valuation and reduce unhealthy eating in overweight and obese adults at risk for diet-related cancers.
-Participants complete a baseline MRI session, a 4-week cognitive reappraisal training intervention (or active control), a post-intervention MRI session, and follow-up assessments at 3, 6, and 12 months.
-We begin data collection in January 2018 and expect to run 2-4 subjects per week.
-The current proposal builds on the parent grant by analyzing neural data from the MRI sessions, as well as behavioral data from all 5 sessions to characterize the reliability and construct validity (Aim 2A), and predictive and incremental validity (Aim 2B) of the craving reappraisal signature developed in Aim 1.
+Participants complete a baseline MRI session, a 4-week cognitive reappraisal training intervention (or active control), a post-intervention MRI session, and follow-up assessments at 3 and 6 months.
+As of August 1, 2018, 22 participants have completed the baseline MRI session.
+The current proposal builds on the parent grant by analyzing neural data from the MRI sessions, as well as behavioral data from all 4 sessions to characterize the predictive and incremental validity (Aim 2) of the craving reappraisal signature developed in Aim 1.

 Participants.
 Participants will be overweight and obese adults (BMI 25-35), ages 18-60, native English speakers, and will be screened for MRI eligibility.
 In accordance with the Standard Operating Procedures at the UO Lewis Center for Neuroimaging (LCNI), MRI exclusion criteria include metal implants (e.g., braces, pins), embedded metal fragments, biomedical devices (e.g., pacemakers, cochlear implants), claustrophobia, and pregnancy.
 In order to reduce confounds, participants will also be excluded if they are currently diagnosed with a neurological, psychiatric, or eating disorder, or are taking psychotropic medications.
 Due to the physical constraints of the MRI machine, only participants weighing less than 550 lbs. will be included.
-For Aim 2, I will use data from the first 100 participants who complete the protocol.
+For Aim 2, I will use data from the first 150 participants who complete the protocol.
+We are currently enrolling 2-4 subjects per week, so I expect to have complete data from these 150 subjects by July 2019.